-ADUs are becoming an integral segment of Sierra Madre's housing stock, with 26 applications and 12 building permits issued for ADUs in 2020 alone, and 7 building permits issued in the first six months of 2021.
+The new ADU Ordinance also re-initiates an amnesty program for accessory units to bring existing units built illegally up to code.
+ADUs are becoming an integral segment of Sierra Madre's housing stock, with 26 applications and 12 building permits issued for ADUs in 2020, and an additional 17 building permits issued in 2021.